wrobstory/PythonToScala/variables&arithmetic.md

 res21: Int = 2
 ```

-Scala will also let you specify the type for the compiler:
+Scala will also allow you to more strongly type your variables, rather than letting the compiler interpret the type:

+##### Scala

 ```scala
 scala> val foo: String = "Apples"